 Well, that part is kind of boring to anyone but the person experiencing the delicious surprise but still, this recipe is one of those.
-I have to admit that my fearful-of-combining-sweet-and-savory husband has poisoned me a little, and when I see warm spices like cinnamon and allspice in a savory recipe, I’m doubtful I will like it.
-Not that it won’t work, per se, just that it won’t work for me.
-Even though a good part of the world adds these spices to their savory dishes and surely they can’t all be wrong.
+I have to admit that my fearful-of-combining-sweet-and-savory husband has poisoned me a little, and when I see warm spices like cinnamon and allspice in a savory recipe, I’m skeptical I will like it.
+I’m delighted to have been utterly wrong here.

 But these meatball skewers are awesome.
 Awe-some.
 And then some.
 I expect that some astute readers might have noticed that I rarely feature meat recipes; I’m not enthralled enough with it that I am easily impressed into trying new recipes.
 But when I am, well, hot damn.
 I didn’t think I could even like a meat anything this much, nonetheless a meatball.
 They’re spicy and juicy and delicious charred at the edges, and the minty yogurt sauce is the perfect contrast for the kefta as well as the zucchini skewers and I want more right now.

 Note: These kebabs got some fresh photos and light recipe edits in 2020 It originally looked like this:

 I suspect if you’re thinking this through, you’re imagining that it would be difficult bordering on impossible to threat raw meatballs on skewers and then somehow move them to a grill without them falling off–I know I was.
 Nevertheless, as tricky as that part is, and you should do so with the greatest of care and minimal movements (i.e., where it lands on the grill, let it stay), within two minutes the meatballs will be nicely firmed up and you’ll have no trouble rotating them.

 - 1 cup plain yogurt (preferably full-fat)